4ntsu/PicoGuitar/README.md

 _[image source](https://en.wikipedia.org/wiki/File:Conectores_nunchuk_wiimote.png) - CC BY-SA 3.0_

 ## Software
-- Install Arduino IDE
+- Install Arduino IDE.
-- Tools > Board > Board Manager > Install support for the RPi Pico: "Arduino Mbed OS RP2040 Boards"
+- Tools > Board > Board Manager > Install support for the RPi Pico: "Arduino Mbed OS RP2040 Boards".
-- Tools > Manage Libraries > Install the library "WiiChuck"
+- Tools > Manage Libraries > Install the library "WiiChuck".
+For pedal support (RJ11 jack) make sure you are using at least version 0.3.3 of the library.
+Neck slider support on World Tour guitars will be implemented in future versions of both the library and this program.
-- Go to https://gitlab.com/realrobots/PicoGamepad and download the entire repo as a zip file (button to the left of "Clone")
+- Go to https://gitlab.com/realrobots/PicoGamepad and download the entire repo as a zip file (button to the left of "Clone").
-- Sketch > Include Library > Add .ZIP Library > Select the file downloaded in the previous step
+- Sketch > Include Library > Add .ZIP Library > Select the file downloaded in the previous step.
 - Write the sketch included in this repo to the RPi Pico.

 ## Comments